Comprehensive O11y using Prometheus, Zipkin & Grafana

 Observability Tech

-By metrics, we specifically mean the class of information that allows you to reason about the performance of a system in the aggregate (across different components of a single app, instances of an in a cluster, clusters operating in different environments or regions, etc.).
+Metrics is a class of information that allows you to reason about the performance of a system in the aggregate (across different components of a single app, instances of an in a cluster, clusters operating in different environments or regions, etc.).

 ⚠️